Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/transfers_neg_ack_pesit.md

 ---
 title: "Sending a negative acknowledgement "
 linkTitle: "Sending a NACK"
 weight: 220
----This topic describes the SEND NACK command, which sends a negative acknowledgement.
+--- This topic describes the SEND NACK command, which sends a negative acknowledgement.

 Via negative acknowledgments, the final partner signals to the initial sender of the file that application